frank-zago/ch341-i2c-spi-gpio/README.rst

 depending on the USB PID::

   - 0x5523: UART mode, covered by the USB `ch341` serial driver
-  - 0x5512: SPI/I2C/GPIO mode, covered by this ch341_buses driver
+  - 0x5512: SPI/I2C/GPIO mode, covered by this set of drivers
   - 0x5584: Parallel printer mode, covered by the USB `usblp` driver

-From linux kernel 5.10 to 5.16, the 0x5512 PID was unfortunately also claimed by the driver for the UART part, and will conflict with this driver.
+From linux kernel 5.10 to 5.16, the 0x5512 PID was unfortunately also claimed by the driver for the UART part, and will conflict with these drivers.
 Blacklisting that module or deleting it will solve that problem.
 In `/etc/modprobe.d/blacklist.conf`, add the following line to prevent loading of the serial driver::